Area of expertise

 Aside from toxic tort work Stephen acts for commercial property owners, their liability insurers, Australia’s largest telecommunications entity, and the current Authority responsible for rail services in country NSW, in property damage, commercial disputes, and personal injury claims arising from negligent undertaking of construction work, derailments, and occupiers liability.
 He has extensive experience in cases involving road authorities.

-He recently acted in the leading High Court authority on admissibility of expert opinion evidence.
+He acted in the leading High Court authority on admissibility of expert opinion evidence.

 Stephen is a Law Society of NSW Accredited Specialist in Personal Injury.